apostrophecms/stagecoach/README.md

 * `start` script has to be able to tell if the job is already running via 'forever', otherwise forever will keep trying to run two copies

-* Clean up the way `stop` is run so that we can skip it if there is no existing deployment.
-Right now this spews warnings on the first deploy (but still works just fine).
-This is tied to the task of making the remote commands in `sc-deploy` more readable and maintainable.

 * Write `sc-rollback`, which will roll back one or more deployments.
 (You can already do that by changing the symbolic link, and `sc-deploy` doesn't make a new deployment live if anything went obviously wrong, but a tool for doing this manually with less effort would be nice.)

 * Write `sc-cleanup`, which will purge old deployment folders.

 * `start` runs after the symlink is changed so that the current working directory name is consistent.
 But if `start` fails, we should flip the symlink back again if there is a previous deployment available and run `start` again.

+* Clean up the way `stop` is run so that we can skip it if there is no existing deployment.
+Right now this spews warnings on the first deploy (but still works just fine).
+This is tied to the task of making the remote commands in `sc-deploy` more readable and maintainable.
+But this turns out to be a really minor annoyance